alliesaizan/alliesaizan.github.io/_posts/2022-05-30-aita-classifier.markdown

 4. [Lessons learned](#lessons)

 ## Overview <a name="overview"></a>
 Welcome!
 This application is a small experiment that uses the [BERT large language model](https://huggingface.co/distilbert-base-uncased) to classify posts from the [Am I The Asshole (AITA) subreddit](https://www.reddit.com/r/AmItheAsshole/).
-The model used to generate predictions is actually a small, fast, "distilled" version of the BERT model meant for finetuning ondownstream tasks.
+The model used to generate predictions is actually a small, fast, "distilled" version of the BERT model meant for finetuning on downstream tasks.
 Please note, some of the files needed to be zipped to accomodate Git Large File Storage.
 The raw data [folder](data/raw) and [trained model](results/) are zip files.
 You can find the original project structure in my [OneDrive folder](https://1drv.ms/u/s!AkUOTbaWXaF8gbtE71qCMCRxTM3rvQ?e=RhnEYH) (view-only!).
 You can also view this project [on GitHub](https://github.com/alliesaizan/aita-classification).

 My motivation for this project was to familiarize myself with the HuggingFace library.
-I've worked with LLMs in personal projects before, and wanted to experiment with the state-of-the-art LLM.
+I've worked with LLMs in personal projects before, and wanted to experiment with a state-of-the-art LLM.
 I chose AITA data because:
 - Okay, I love reading those stories.
 Sometimes, there's just no better way to spend time on the Internet than marveling at the extent of other peoples' audacity 😅
 - The "Asshole/Not an Asshole" dichotomy was easy to translate into a text classification problem.
 There are other post categories, like "Everyone Sucks Here", that indicates the situation is more complex, but I don't include those posts in this analysis.